linwei0763/linwei0763.github.io/_pages/about.md

   - /about.html
 ---

 Wei Lin is a PhD researcher at Tongji University.
 His PhD thesis is aimed at the digital transformation of underground infrastructures.

 In 2019, he earned his B.Eng. degree from Tongji University and was awarded Shanghai Outstanding Graduate.
 During 2023 and 2024, He worked as a visiting PhD researcher at the University of Cambridge for one year.

+Research interest: Underground infrastructure; Computer vision; Deep learning; Digital twin; Structural performance